-Stage 1: The original decision and any additional information provided will be reviewed by a different decision maker who will recommend either confirming or amending the original decision.
+Stage 1: The original decision and any additional information provided will be reviewed and a recommendation made to either confirm or amend the original decision.

 Stage 2: The Chief Financial Officer will consider the application for review and the recommendation and determine whether to award a discretionary discount.